-We have applied to list our units on Nasdaq under the symbol "VSPRU" We expect that our units will be listed on Nasdaq promptly after the effective date of the registration statement.
+Our units have been approved for listing on Nasdaq under the symbol "VSPRU".
+Our units will be listed on Nasdaq promptly after the effective date of the registration statement.
 Once the securities comprising the units begin separate trading, we expect that the shares of our Class A common stock and warrants will be listed on Nasdaq under the symbols "VSPR" and "VSPRW," respectively.
 The units will automatically separate into their component parts and will not be traded following the consummation of our initial business combination.